Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 What is meant by low emission?

-Emissions are the gases and by-products that are emitted from your car’s exhaust, most of which are harmful because they contribute to pollution.
+Emissions are the gases and by-products emitted from your car’s exhaust, most of which are harmful because they contribute to pollution.
+A low-emission vehicle doesn't produce much pollution, making it better for the environment.

 What is a low emission zone?

-Low Emission Zones, also known as Clean Air Zones, usually exist within big cities where pollution levels are high.
-They work by restricting access for high-emissions vehicles which have to pay a charge to travel through the zone (or face heavy financial penalties!).
+Low Emission Zones, also known as Clean Air Zones, usually exist in big cities with high pollution levels.
+They work by restricting access for high-emissions vehicles, which are charged for travelling through the zone.

 What area is the low emission zone?